 In addition, most Bichon Frise owners also deal with a few common dog health problems that owners of other breeds also see:

 - Gum disease – If you keep your dog’s teeth clean and give him dry dog food, you can minimize the risk of tooth decay and gum disease.
+Gum disease and bad teeth can lead to more serious health problems like heart disease and kidney failure.
 You really don’t want your Bichon to lose her teeth!

-When choosing a new Bichon, puppy health is important.
+When choosing a new Bichon, it is important to pick a healthy dog.
 And you certainly want to know that the breeder has taken care to consider any congenital issues or health problems in the parents .